 The aim of the Common European Asylum System (CEAS) is to develop the architecture for a common approach in guaranteeing high standards of protection for refugees through fair and effective procedures throughout the EU+.
 It emphasises a common responsibility to welcome applicants for international protection in a dignified manner, ensuring fair treatment and examination of their applications according to uniform standards.
-3 To this end, increased solidarity among countries and a sense of shared responsibility are foundational blocks for the functioning and further calibration of the CEAS.
+3 To this end, increased solidarity among countries and a sense of shared responsibility are foundation for the functioning and further calibration of the CEAS.
 As a result of the increased pressure that national asylum systems in EU+ faced over the past years, on 6 April 2016 the EU Commission, in its Communication Towards a reform of the Common European Asylum System and enhancing legal avenues to Europe, 4 identified five priority areas for the structural enhancement of the CEAS:

 Subsequently, on 4 May 2016, the Commission presented a first package of reform proposals, including:

-|a reform of the Dublin System to better allocate asylum applications among EU+ countries; 5|
+|A reform of the Dublin System to better allocate asylum applications among EU+ countries; 5|

-|steps toward reinforcing the Eurodac regulation, including to increase the efficiency of the EU fingerprint database for asylum seekers;6 and|
+|Steps toward reinforcing the Eurodac regulation, including to increase the efficiency of the EU fingerprint database for asylum seekers;6 and|

-|the strengthening of the mandate of the European Asylum Support Office toward a fully fledged agency for asylum.7|
+|The strengthening of the mandate of the European Asylum Support Office toward a fully fledged agency for asylum.7|

 This was followed, on 13 July 2016, by a second package of proposals to reform the CEAS,8 which included:

-|replacing the Asylum Procedures Directive with a regulation, directly applicable in the national asylum systems, to harmonise asylum procedures across EU+ countries and achieve convergence in recognition rates;|
+|Replacing the Asylum Procedures Directive with a regulation, directly applicable in the national asylum systems, to harmonise asylum procedures across EU+ countries and achieve convergence in recognition rates;|

-|replacing the Qualification Directive with a regulation, directly applicable in the national asylum systems to harmonise protection standards and rights for asylum seekers; and|
+|Replacing the Qualification Directive with a regulation, directly applicable in the national asylum systems to harmonise protection standards and rights for asylum seekers; and|

-|reforming the Reception Conditions Directive to ensure that applicants for international protection benefit from harmonised and dignified reception standards and prevent secondary movements and abuse.|
+|Reforming the Reception Conditions Directive to ensure that applicants for international protection benefit from harmonised and dignified reception standards and prevent secondary movements and abuse.|

 Finally, as part of this ongoing round of proposals toward reforming the CEAS, the Commission put forth a proposal for the establishment of a permanent EU resettlement framework to replace existing ad hoc resettlement schemes.
 The Union Resettlement Framework Regulation will provide for legal and safe pathways to the EU, complementing ongoing resettlement and humanitarian admission initiatives in the EU framework and contributing to international resettlement initiatives.
 It will also assist in relieving pressure for countries hosting large numbers of people in need of international protection, while reducing the risk of irregular arrivals.